OpenBioMaps/documentation/official_docs/en/faq.rst

     Own polygons
     Shared polygons

-Following the first one, you see those polygons that you uploaded or saved (using the save selection option)
+Following the first one, you will see those polygons that you uploaded or saved (using the save selection option).

-Following the second link, you see all the shared polygons including your own polygons.
+Following the second link, you will see all the shared polygons including your own polygons.

 In the own polygon page there is an option to share polygons with all users in the project or all logined users or anybody.